akoidan/bash.conf/README.md

  - auto turn on after opening a lid is great feature
  - https://apple.stackexchange.com/questions/380732/non-official-usb-c-dock-station-detects-2-external-monitors-are-a-single-one
  - usb-c power supply is a cool thing, I bought
+ - touchbar is really nice, better than fn keys.
+Adaptation like having debug buttons open while debugging in Pycharm is really cool, Well you can't place fingertips on it like I did with function keys, but maybe the thing is need to get used to.
  - I didn't want to buy mac because it has limited amount of interfaces (only 4 thunderbolts) but after using an adapter which I connect all the things (external mouse/keyboard/ethernet/audio/display port/power supply) it's much easier to get home an inject only a single cable, rather than 10 cables.
  - fingerprint scanner fails a lot, my even my 400$ Xiaomi m9 has a better one (including a fact that's it's above the screen)
  - Apple ecosystem is freaking expensive and very poor.
 E.g. they don't have any adapter that supports 2 displays simultaneously.